-The cold brew method is an extraction using cold water, introduced immediately--or, in the case of the Hario Cold Process Water Dripper Tower (https://www.wholelattelove.com/hario-cold-process-water-dripper-tower) with a slow drip over time.
+The cold brew method is an extraction using cold water, introduced immediately--or, in the case of brewers like the Hario Cold Process Water Dripper Tower with a slow drip over time.
 The resulting coffee is impeccably smooth with vastly reduced acidity, and a taste that’s sweet or even syrupy.

 In general, iced coffee is double-strength coffee brewed hot, which is placed in the refrigerator to cool.
 Instead, the cold brew process takes all the great flavors from the grounds and leaves behind all of the undesirable compounds that would make your drink bitter or sour.
 The only ingredients are coarse coffee grounds, water, a refrigerator, and about 12 hours of time.

-Once the grounds are through steeping, transfer the cold brew concentrate from your French press, mason jar or other container into a fresh container.
-With the French press, just depress the plunger and pour.
-For a mason jar or any other container you can use a cheesecloth to filter out the grounds.
+- Once the grounds have finished steeping, transfer the cold brew concentrate from your French press, mason jar or other container into a fresh container.
+With the French press, press down on the plunger to strain your coffee.
+For a mason jar or any other container, you can use a cheesecloth to filter out the grounds.